iov-one/iov-core/packages/iov-bns/PROTOBUF.md

 checked out before.
 We ignore the examples, but do want to compile all available ./cmd directories, which we support. (or just bnsd?)

+There is currently an issue here, as package name is used to differentiate the objects in the compiled javascript.
+And `./app`, `./cmd/bnsd/app` and `./cmd/bcpd/app` all define protobuf with the `package app` definition.
+These can be combined, but as bcpd and bnsd define the same type (`Tx`), this is a conflict.

+**TODO**: update weave to provide unique package names, not just different paths.
+At this point, we can compile `./cmd/bnsd` and `./cmd/bcpd` together.
+We will have to update package names in calling code.

+`yarn pack-proto`: will compile all the protobuf files returned by `yarn find-proto` into a javascript module located at `./src/codecimpl.js`.
+This contains the codecs to serialize and deserialize everything.

+`yarn define-proto`: will generate typescript definitions for `./src/codecimpl.js` and save them under `src/codecimpl.d.ts`.
+This allows us to properly use all the codecs from typescript.

+## Quick setup

+To pull this all together, you can just use the helper function `protoc`...
+This will perform the entire normal usecase of updating weave, compiling the named `*.proto` files, generating type definitions, and formating them nicely.
+Just pass the VERSION you want to compile as an environmental variable, and call:

+`VERSION=v0.9.2 yarn protoc`